Military history of the Crusader states: Strengths

-Crusading soldiers wore armour far heavier than their Saracen and Turk counterparts.
+Crusading soldiers wore armour far heavier than their Saracen counterparts.
 The only effective defensive method of defeating the hit and run tactics launched by the Saracens was to form a shield wall and hope that the armour one wore was thick enough.
 Crossbowmen and or archers could then fire their own missiles from the safety of the shield wall.
 To counter the heat, many knights wore a surcoat underneath their armour to insulate against the metal which under the heat of the sun, would have burned their skin.
-Later, the Saracens and Turks employed heavier troops, but since most soldiers came from the local population of the Arabs, these would not have naturally worn much armour.
+Later, the Saracens employed heavier troops, but since most soldiers came from the local population of the levantines, these would not have naturally worn much armour.
 As such, the Crusaders were often of a heavier type than their enemies and few of their enemies could withstand a heavy cavalry charge unless the cavalry were seriously outnumbered.

 The crusaders were also a very determined band of soldiers, bearing the heat of a foreign land, and surviving on minimal amounts of water (and in the case of the First Crusade, minimal amounts of food).
 Many would have had to have travelled either by land which was exhausting at best, or else by sea, whereby many of their comrades would have died or been lost in storms.
 Those few that arrived were the best, and crusader soldiers were at least as determined as their opponents were.
 A classical example is the Siege of Antioch where the crusaders, though outnumbered, were inspired and eventually drove of a larger army of Seljuk Turks.
 Many have argued that the cause of victory was due to factional infighting between the various Turkish tribes within the army, as opposed to the Christian zeal inspired by the Lance of Longinus that was supposedly found in the city.

 At times the Crusaders could be a large force.
 Under Richard the Lionheart, there were some 40,000 men under his command at the height of the Third Crusade.
 There may well have been many more, but the Holy Roman Emperor's enormous army broke apart after his death.

 Crusader castles allowed the Christian invaders to secure their beachhead in the Levant.
 Building many fortifications, which were well-supplied with water and food, they could hold out almost indefinitely, unless supply was cut, the enemy infiltrated the fort such as Krak des Chevaliers or a big enough force was marshaled against them in a siege such as by Saladin, who only captured Jerusalem after destroying the Crusader army at Hattin.
 After the crusader period, this occurred at Constantinople itself.
 Pitched battles were avoided as often as possible, unless the political situation called for it, due to problems with manpower, logistics and the impracticability of marching armoured soldiers in such a hot climate.